unraid/docs/docs/unraid-os/manual/security/tailscale.md

     1. Unraid will automatically determine the best port to reverse proxy via **Serve** or **Funnel** based on the **WebUI** field for this container, visible by switching from **Basic View** to **Advanced View** in the upper right corner of the Edit Docker page.
 To override this value, enable **Tailscale Show Advanced Settings** and modify the **Tailscale Serve Port**.
     2. In most cases, specifying the port is all that is needed to get **Serve** or **Funnel** working.
 Additional settings are available behind the **Tailscale Show Advanced Settings** switch.
 See the inline help and the Tailscale documentation for [Tailscale Serve Command Line](https://tailscale.com/kb/1242/tailscale-serve) for details on using those advanced settings.

+11. **Apply** your changes, then click **View Container Log**.
+Watch the logs for Tailscale-related messages and click the link titled "To authenticate, visit".
+This will take you to the Tailscale website where you can approve the request to add this container to your Tailnet.
+12. If you see a message saying "ERROR: Couldn't detect persistent Docker directory for .tailscale_state", please do the following:
+    1. Edit the Docker container, look at the paths which are mapped and pick one to store your Tailscale state data, then identify the **Container Path** for that mapping.
+For this example we will assume it is `/container-path/`, adjust as needed.
+    2. Enable **Tailscale Show Advanced Settings** and set the **Tailscale State Directory** to:

+    ```xml
+    /container-path/.tailscale_state
+    ```

+    3. Start the container and it will use your specified directory to store the Tailscale state files.
+    4. Note: if you are a Docker XML author you can simplify this for your users by adding this variable to the container’s XML file so your users don’t have to do this:

+    ```xml
+    <TailscaleStateDir>/container-path/.tailscale_state</TailscaleStateDir>
+    ```

 ## Updating Tailscale

 Tailscale is updated regularly.
 See their [changelog](https://tailscale.com/changelog).